realworldocaml/book/en/compiler-output-formats.md

 	.cfi_endproc
 ```

-The `_camlCompare_mono__cmp_1008` is an assembly label that has been generated
+The `_camlCompare_mono__cmp_1008` is an assembly label that has been computed
 from the module name (`Compare_mono`) and the function name (`cmp_1008`).
 The
 numeric suffix for the function name comes straight from the lambda form (which
 you can inspect using `-dlambda`, but in this case isn't necessary).

-The arguments to `cmp` are passed in the `%rbx` and `%rax` registers, and compares
+The arguments to `cmp` are passed in the `%rbx` and `%rax` registers, and
-them using the `jle` "jump if less than or equal" instruction.
-This requires that
+compared using the `jle` "jump if less than or equal" instruction.
+This
-the arguments are both immediate integers.
-Now let's see what happens if our
+requires both the arguments to be immediate integers to work.
+Now let's see
-OCaml code omits the type annotations and is a polymorphic comparison.
+what happens if our OCaml code omits the type annotations and is a polymorphic
+comparison instead.

 ```ocaml
 (* compare_poly.ml *)